AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 7. Set the autoplay feature.

     ApsaraVideo Player SDK for Android supports the autoplay feature.
 To set the autoplay feature, call the `setAutoPlay` method before you call the `prepare` method.
-Example:
+Sample code:

     ```
     aliyunVodPlayer.setAutoPlay(true);
     ```

     After you set the autoplay feature and prepare the player, videos are automatically played.
-Example:
+Sample code:

     ```
     -(void)onPlayerEvent:(AliPlayer*)player eventType:(AVPEventType)eventType {